award

 • You want to try resolving your claim quickly.

-• You feel confident in presenting your evidence on your own.
+• You are confident in presenting your evidence independently.

 • You’re dealing with a manufacturer that has a fair, state-certified arbitration program.